 Online Master of Science in Financial Management Degree

-The online Master of Science in Financial Management (MSFM) at Boston University’s Metropolitan College provides students with a specialized education in global finance, including investment analysis and international finance.
+The online Master of Science in Financial Management (MSFM) at Boston University‘s Metropolitan College provides a specialized education in global quantitative finance, including investment analysis and international finance.
 The program provides a hands-on, immersive financial analytics experience, including a significant amount of statistical analysis, forecasting techniques, and programming, preparing you for leadership roles in modern global finance.
-Available on campus and online, the Financial Management master’s program is designed for students seeking careers in corporate finance, financial management, investments, and multinational finance.
-Select program courses would also benefit students whose career plans include obtaining a Chartered Financial Analyst® (CFA) designation.
+Available on campus and online, the Financial Management master‘s program is designed for students seeking careers in corporate finance, financial management, investments, and multinational finance.

 Students who complete the master‘s degree in Financial Management will be able to demonstrate: